 - Poor or unclear communication

-All of these lead to the complete opposite of the positive and uplifting company culture you want to build.
+All of these lead to the complete opposite of the positive and uplifting work environment you want to build.

 Communication Drives Company Culture

 “We don’t want to be high pressure, but this thing sells itself.
 You should have no problem justifying the cost because it’s an easy sell.
-This tool just works!”
+This tool simply works!”

 This is the same thing that sales managers and leaders have been saying forever.
 I’ve heard it from coaches, consultants, founders, and managers galore.
 It’s one of the worst yet most common contributors to the negative stigma of sales.
 And it directly impacts the lack of a positive and supportive sales culture.